 Adding a little paint to the tower is optional, but is also a cheap and easy way to class it up a bit, or make it match your serving area better.
 The most obvious color that comes to mind is silver or some sort of metallic finish.
 However, I have found that most metallic paints that work with plastic do not look very realistic once applied.
 Of the brands that I tested, the one that looks the most realistic is Valspar’s “Brilliant Metal” series (I tested 66010 Silver).
 Therefore, I chose to go with lightly-glossed black paint for the majority of the finish, instead.
 I used Rust-Oleum “Specialty Plastic” paint (211338 Black).

 Clean all parts to be painted prior to spraying.
 You may or may not need to prime the PVC first (check the label on your paint).
-Two coats, at least, is a good idea (photo 6).
+Two coats, at least, is a good idea (photo below).
 The paint may take some time to dry enough to be handled for reassembly.
 If the tower or any fittings feel tacky to the touch at all, give it some more time (sometimes a few days) to fully cure.

 Now to reassemble.
-Refit your dispensing hardware first (photo 7).
+Refit your dispensing hardware first (photo at the top).
 Then connect the pipe, flange and cap.
 Your new draft tower is now ready to be secured to your kegerator.
 (The process for this will vary greatly depending on the kegerator type and size.)
 When you purchase your PVC flange, take it over to the nuts-and-bolts section of the store and size out some proper fastening hardware.